noisetorch/NoiseTorch/README.md

 ## Latency

-NoiseTorch may introduce a small amount of latency.
+NoiseTorch may introduce a small amount of latency for microphone filtering.
 The amount of inherent latency introduced by noise supression is 10ms, this is very low and should not be a problem.
 Additionally PulseAudio currently introduces a variable amount of latency that depends on your system.
 Lowering this latency [requires a change in PulseAudio](https://gitlab.freedesktop.org/pulseaudio/pulseaudio/-/issues/120).

+Output filtering currently introduces something on the order of ~100ms with pulseaudio.
+This should still be fine for regular conferences, VOIPing and gaming.
+Maybe not for competitive gaming teams.

 ## Building from source